POP3 or IMAP for my email?

 For business use, POP3 makes NO sense.
 It breaks all risk management principles and does not even come close to due diligence as it puts all the risk on ONE device and removes part of the audit trail by deleting the mail from the server.
-Disaster recovery becomes very hard to impossible with POP3 as email is not backed up with server backups either.
+Disaster recovery becomes hard to impossible with POP3 as email is not backed up with server backups either.

 IMAP – Internet Messaging Access Protocol

 Your email is backed up when the server is.
-The chain of evidence/audit trail is preserved as the mail on the server does not change and can easily be linked into an audit trail.
+The chain of evidence/audit trail is preserved as the mail on the server does not change and can easily be linked to an audit trail.

 For business, due diligence is observed.